America the Beautiful quarters: Designs and mintage

-Mint marks

-Over the course of the series, four mint marks were used on the America the Beautiful quarters.
-Quarters produced at the Philadelphia and Denver Mints feature the P and D mint marks respectively.

-In 2010 and 2011, the San Francisco Mint (S mint mark) produced quarters exclusively for the annual Proof Set.
+Over the course of the series, four mints produced the America the Beautiful quarters.
+Standard circulating quarters were produced at the Philadelphia and Denver Mints throughout the series.
+In 2010 and 2011, the San Francisco Mint produced quarters exclusively for the annual Proof Set.
 In 2012, San Francisco started producing America the Beautiful quarters in the standard circulation finish of the P and D quarters for sale to collectors.

-On April 2, 2019, the United States Mint announced that the West Point Mint would release 10,000,000 quarters (2,000,000 of each design released that year) with the "W" mint mark.
+On April 2, 2019, the United States Mint announced that the West Point Mint would release 10 million quarters (2 million of each design released that year).
 This was the first time the mint mark appeared on a circulating coin.
 The quarters were mixed into uncirculated bags and rolls of the quarters to stimulate public interest in coin collecting.
+In 2020, the obverses of the quarters struck at West Point also include a privy mark.
+The privy design features the text "V75", celebrating the 75th anniversary of the end of World War II inside an outline of the Rainbow Pool at the World War II Memorial in Washington, DC.